 When a driver is distracted by noise, it can be combined with other distractions.
 An example could be changing a radio station where the driver takes their hand away from the controls (manual distraction) and is visually and mentally distracted at the same time.

-How a Springfield Distracted Driving Accident Lawyer Will Support Your Personal Injury Claim
+How an Attorney Will Support Your Injury Claim

 When another person causes you harm through negligence, you can hold the at-fault party accountable for the accident and submit a personal injury claim for the economic and non-economic damages to help with your recovery and the financial impact of the accident.